dotMobimobiThinkingmobiForgemobiReadyDeviceAtlasfind.mobiInstant Mobilizer

 In your PHP always check for the parameters before you do the User-Agent happy dance:

-Update in my habit of reading the oldest posts first I missed James' post on doing what I described above:
+James’ post on doing what I described above.

 hey guys, i am currently building a buddy of mine a web site for his business, and I am trying to create a mobile site (as his index is a flash intro, and cannot be seen by most mobile devices.)
 I am extremely new to the mobile device web design, and am not too experienced with php or asp.
 Can you give me a step by step to introducing this redirect on my site? thank you very much and greatly appreciated.